Articles

 It doesn't scale

 At five customers, it's annoying.
 At fifteen, it's a half-day job.
-At thirty, you either hire someone to do your invoicing or you accept that Friday evenings don't exist anymore.
+At thirty, it either means hiring someone to do invoicing or accepting that Friday evenings don't exist anymore.

 There's no connection to your orders

 This is the real problem.
-Your orders live in one place (WhatsApp, email, a notebook) and your invoices live in another (a spreadsheet).
-Every invoice requires you to manually bridge the gap between what was ordered and what gets billed.
+Orders live in one place (WhatsApp, email, a notebook) and invoices live in another (a spreadsheet).
+Every invoice requires manually bridging the gap between what was ordered and what gets billed.
 That bridge is where errors happen.

 What "automatic invoicing" actually means